stenic/mk-inject/README.md

 # mk-inject

-`mk-inject` allow you to inject the input of a command into your markdown files.
+`mk-inject` allows you to inject the input of a command into your markdown files.

 ## Example